upb-lea/transistordatabase/README.rst

 You can upload this file to the `transistor database file exchange git repository <https://github.com/upb-lea/transistordatabase_File_Exchange>`_  by generating a pull request.

-if you don't want to create a github account, you can also send the .json file to this `email address <mailto:tdb@lea.upb.de>.`_.
+if you don't want to create a github account, you can also send the .json file to this :email:`email address <tdb@lea.upb.de>`.

 Usage of Transistor.wp. in your programs
 *********************************************